doc-analysis/TableBank/README.md

 cells.

 ## Baselines
-To verify the effectiveness of Table-
-Bank, we build several strong baselines using the state-ofthe- art models with end-to-end deep neural networks.
+To verify the effectiveness of Table-Bank, we build several strong baselines using the state-of-the-art models with end-to-end deep neural networks.
 The table detection model is based on the Faster R-CNN [Ren et al., 2015] architecture with different settings.
 The table structure recognition model is based on the encoder-decoder